phaustin/quantecon-example/book/docs/scipy.md

 -   `scipy.optimize`, `scipy.integrate`, `scipy.stats`, etc.

-Let\'s explore some of the major sub-packages.
+Let's explore some of the major sub-packages.

 ## Statistics